PerkfolioApp/perkvault-privacy/README.md

 ## Children's Privacy

-Perkfolio is not directed at children under the age of 13.
+PerkVault is not directed at children under the age of 13.
 We do not knowingly collect any personal information from children under 13.
 If you believe a child under 13 has provided information through the App, please contact us and we will take steps to remove it.

 ---